-Managing Projects effectively seems to be a sort of holy grail for every small business owner, and probably for project management professionals.
+Managing projects effectively seems to be a sort of holy grail for every small business owner and project management professionals.

 I’ve always felt that the best way to handle this is to reverse engineer things.

 Start with your final project due date

 When is the absolute and completely finished project due?

 You have to start planning here, so you can be sure that you can meet the deadline.
 The time to tell your client when and whether or not you can meet the deadline, is right up front, not a week or a day before that due date, and long after it had been established.

 What major things need to be completed along the way?

 Depending on the nature of the project, milestones may or may not be easy, practical, or even possible to define.
 If it is easy, practical, or possible to define milestones, then it will help you break your project down into phases.
 Architects have this pretty well baked into their process, right?